We all know how important flea and tick prevention is for your dog, but have you thought about protection from heartworm disease?

 This is by far the most superior product to use and our first choice of prevention treatments.

-- NexGard Spectra monthly chews, also treats some intestinal worms plus fleas & ticks (a single tapeworm tablet will still need to be given once every 3 months)
+- NexGard Spectra monthly chews, also treats most intestinal worms plus fleas & ticks (a top up with another wormer that covers tapeworm is needed every 3-6 months depending on risk)

 - Interceptor monthly tablets (also controls most intestinal worms)

-- Sentinel Spectrum monthly tablets (also controls fleas & most intestinal worms)
+- Sentinel Spectrum monthly tablets (also helps to control fleas & most intestinal worms)

 Oral chews need to be given every month to ensure your dog remains heartworm free.
 Missing just a few doses can leave your dog unprotected and may result in the need for blood tests prior to recommencing prevention treatments.